Colegio Nuestra Senora de la Antigua: 1767-1873

 In 1767, the 11 Jesuits residing in the school were driven out by Spanish King Carlos III, and forced to abandon the school leaving all their objects and personal belongings.
 After the Jesuits were expelled form the School, the King ordered to erase all signs of the Jesuits Society from the school shield and symbols.
 Since this moment until 1873, the school was served for multiple purposes, from the Real Seminar, School of Humanities and Fine Arts and Province Institute of Lugo.

 After this period of time, the building was left in ruins, having to be closed because it was completely uninhabitable.

 1873

 In 1873, Duke of Alba, takes control of the School and ordered the Piarists Fathers to restore and mend the building and start again to impart classes.
 In November 1873, the Piarists Fathers started to impart classes to a promotion of 153 students, but it didn't last long before the Piarists Fathers tried to escape the city due to defaults from the Duke and the Mayor.

 Contemporary

 Nowadays the school is still managed by the Piarists Fathers, after 141 years.
 The school offers kindergarten, primary and secondary education, offering a study exchange program with United Kingdom and France.

 Geography

 Lugo, is a province situated in the northwest of Spain, in the autonomous province of Galicia.
-The municipality counts with a population of 98,134 in 2015, making it the most populated province of Galicia.
+The municipality has a population of 98,134 in 2015, making it the most populated province of Galicia.